Karl Schnaase: Life

 is the principal transposition of Hegel's thought into the general discussion of the development of art....
-In his Niederländische Briefe Schnaase responded to two difficulties in Hegel's Aesthetics; the assumption that past works of art were definitively understood from the point of view of the present, and that art was representative of its culture than contributing to it.
+In his Niederländische Briefe Schnaase responded to two difficulties in Hegel's Aesthetics; the assumption that past works of art were definitively understood from the point of view of the present, and that art was representative of its culture rather than contributing to it.
 The way in which he did this dominated one critical tradition for the next hundred years.